On quiver representations over $\mathbb{F}_1$

 The following lemma demonstrates a useful way to obtain direct sum decompositions for tree representations.

 \begin{lem} Let $T$ be an oriented tree and with root $v$.
-Let $M$ be an object in $\Rep(T,\FF_1)_{\nil}$.
+Let $M$ be a nilpotent $\FF_1$-representation of $T$.
 If $M_v = A \oplus B$ is a direct sum decomposition of $\FF_1$-vector spaces, then there is a direct sum decomposition $M = X\oplus Y$ of $T$-representations such that $X_v = A$ and $Y_v = B$. \end{lem} \begin{proof} We prove this by induction on $|T_0|$.
 If $|T_0| = 1$ then $T$ has no arrows and the claim is clear.
 Suppose the claim holds for all trees $T'$ with $|T'_0| < n$ and that $|T_0| = n$.
 Every tree has at least two leaves, so we can find a leaf $u \in T_0$ different from $v$.
 Let $T'$ be the tree formed from deleting $u$ and the arrow incident to it.
 Then $|T'_0|<n$ and the restricted representation $\Res_{T'}(M)$ decomposes as

 with $X'_v = A$ and $Y'_v = B$.
 If we define $X_w = X'_w$ and $Y_w = Y'_w$ for all $w \in T_0\setminus\{u\}$, then we will be done if we can find a direct sum decomposition